-In this course students will study Canada's oral health and learn the principles of evidencebased health care.
+In this course students will study Canada's oral health and learn the principles of evidence-based health care.
 The course will include epidemiological concepts and the strength of study designs, the epidemiology of dental conditions in Canada and the determinants of oral health, descriptions of the Canadian health and dental care delivery systems, and an overview of current issues in dental health care in Canada including a brief introduction to professional ethics.
 In a second section students will learn the principles of clinical epidemiology and then work in small groups to complete an evidence-based report on a selected topic.

-Texts: Clinical Epidemiology: the essentials, 4th Edition.
-Fletcher & Fletcher.
-Williams & Wilkkins, Baltimore (required) Dentistry, Dental Practice and the Community; Burt and Eklund (6th edition) W.B.
-Saunders 2005 (recommended).
-A. AZARPAZHOOH, STAFF most of whom are clinicians, are asked to provide the students with a brief review of the basic mechanisms of health and disease.
-They are also asked to bring students up to date regarding how far various scientific fields relating to oral health and disease have advanced.
-There are 15 two hour lectures on topics ranging from the histology of soft tissues, the biochemistry of mineralized tissues, oral bacterial ecology, immunity, and oral physiology.
-Upon completion of the course, students will have an understanding of the basic concepts that will help them prepare for the other didactic courses in the IDAPP.
-Texts: There are no required or recommended texts.
-Students will be given handout material and reading assignments throughout the course.
-G. NOGUEIRA, STAFF
+A. AZARPAZHOOH, STAFF